westerndigitalcorporation/zonedstorage.io/docs/introduction/zns.md

 As the logical block addresses between the zone capacity and the end of the zone are not mapped to any physical storage blocks, write accesses to these blocks will result in an error.
-Reading in this area is handled in the same way as when reading unwritted blocks.
+Therefore, reading in this area is handled in the same way as when reading unwritted blocks.

 A zone with a zone capacity smaller than the zone size will be transitioned to a